 But try not to get carried away.
 This a wash-off product that will probably be followed by a thick and creamy moisturizing conditioner.
 Hydrosols aren’t going to have enough time to pass on their subtle skin and hair care benefits.

-Homemade Clarifying Shampoo
+DIY Clarifying Shampoo Recipe

 - 30 grams Lauryl Glucoside

 - 20 grams Cocamidopropyl Betaine